(17) The Plan Has Been Laid Out

 Because right now, his abilities were nothing short of pitiful.

-Owen sighed, "My growth rate isn't quick at all… Right now, battle strength is what I need the most…"
+Owen sighed, "My growth rate is laughable at best… Right now, battle strength is what I need the most…"

 He then smiled, "However, I happen to have a method to resolve that temporarily…"